nusenu/ansible-relayor/README.md

    - Defines the location where on the ansible host relay keys (ed25519 and RSA) are stored.
    - Within that folder there will be a subfolder for every tor instance named IP_orport
    - This implies that every relay instance can be uniquely identified with IP_port across all your servers.

+* `tor_signingkeylifetime_days` integer
+   - defines the lifetime of Ed25519 signing keys in days
+   - default: 30

 * `tor_syslog` boolean
    - Set to True to enable logging to syslog.
 False by default.